 The plethora of Greek islands allows business travelers the opportunity to make quick trips and enjoy the beautiful sea while also working and being close to airports and big cities.

 Kefalonia, Corfu, Rhodes, and Lesvos are much bigger Greek islands with international airports and a more cosmopolitan vibe for those who prefer working but also combining work with exciting and eventful vacations.

 For experience seekers

 Visiting Greece is a huge experience on its own.
 For those who seek more than mind-blowing views and fun nights, Greece has to offer adrenaline boosts in the form of extreme sports.
-Even in small islands like Anafi and Milos, tourists can go hiking and trek on the mountains admiring the sunset above the blue, Greek sea.
+Even on small Greek islands like Anafi and Milos, tourists can go hiking and trek on the mountains admiring the sunset above the blue Greek sea.

 Top Island Suggestions

 Please keep in mind that the following Greek islands are just indicative examples, so make sure not to restrict yourself to just those destinations, but rather explore your options before making an educated decision.

 Oh, the volcanic island of Santorini!
 The picturesque island is the most popular Greek island destination and is famous for a multitude of reasons.
 On it, the visitor can see the whitewash-styled houses that linger on the hillside, enjoy a therapeutic soak in hot springs, and admire breathtaking views of the famous Caldera and the imposing volcano.

 A fertile island was created from volcanic rocks from huge, mostly-submerged underwater volcanoes called calderas.
 The last major eruption occurred in 1950, and the volcano is considered inactive but has created a dynamic landscape.
 It offers many things to see, and tourists are given an array of choices in regard to sights and entertainment.